fluentassertions/fluentassertions/Home.md

 orderDto.ShouldBeEquivalentTo(expectation, options => options.WithStrictOrderingFor(s => s.Products));
 ```

-**Notice:** For performance reasons, collections of bytes are still compared in exact order.
+**Notice:** For performance reasons, collections of bytes are compared in exact order.

 ### Extensibility ###
-Internally the structural comparison process consists of three phases which repeats as the comparison recurses:
+Internally the structural comparison process consists of three phases which repeat as the comparison recurses:

 1. Select the members of the subject object to include in the comparison.
 2. Find a matching member on the expectation object and decide what to do if it can’t find any.